Press Release: The project: “A new form of European citizenship in an era of migration”

-80% of interviewed citizens in 15 countries of Europe consider him/herself “concerned” about illegal immigration.
-However, a percentage between 86 and 91% of interviewed is aware that migrants are exposed to being exploited by organised crime or in the frame of the labor market and only 20% consider the “total closure of borders” as a solution.
+80% of interviewed citizens in 15 European countries consider themselves “concerned” about illegal immigration.
+However, between 86 and 91% of interviewees are aware that migrants are exposed to being exploited by organised crime or within the frame of the labor market, while 20% of them consider the “total closure of borders” as a solution.

-The survey has shown also quite big differences in the perception, between different countries.
-For example, while only 1% of Portuguese or Spanish citizens consider closing border as a solution, 48% of Czech citizens see it as the best solution.
+Furthermore, the survey has shown big discrepancies in the perception of this matter between different countries.
+For example, while only 1% of Portuguese or Spanish citizens consider closing borders as a solution, 48% of Czech citizens see it as the best one.

-An interesting aspect of the survey, come from the perception of therelation between migration and organised crime.
-While 53% ofinterviewed persons, agrees on the idea that migration phenomenonincrease criminality, an even bigger percentage consider migrants asvictims of the criminality.
-61% of interviewed considers indeed thatorganized crime recruits migrants due to their weaksocial/economical/living conditions.
-This data comes together with those related to the vulnerability ofspecific migrants groups: according to 61% of the statistic sample,migrants women are at risk of being exploited in labor market, as wellas 51% of the sample, consider child labor among migrants as awidespread phenomenon.
+An interesting aspect of the survey comes from the perception of the relation between migration and organised crime.
+While 53% of interviewed persons, agree on the idea that the migration phenomenon influences the rise of crime rate, an even bigger percentage consider migrants as victims of crime proprietors.
+61% of interviewees considers indeed that organized crime recruits migrants due to their poor social/economical/living conditions.
+This data comes together with those related to the vulnerability of specific migrants groups: according to 61% of the statistic sample, female migrants are at risk of being exploited in labor market, as well as 51% of the sample consider child labor among migrants to be a widespread phenomenon.

-A surprising result of the survey comes from the question aboutpolitical priorities for national governments.
-Indeed, according to 31% of interviewed persons (the higherpercentage) “limitate immigration” is a political priority, coming before “combating organized crime” (20%), “Stop bank speculation”(19%), “Protect right of freedom and speech” (13%) and other issues.
+A surprising result of the survey comes from the question about political priorities for national governments.
+Indeed, according to 31% of interviewed persons (the higher percentage) “limiting immigration” is a political priority, placed before “combating organized crime” (20%), “stopping bank speculation”(19%), “protecting the right of freedom of speech” (13%) and other issues.

-According to researchers who analyzed the data: “The research is rich of interesting data showing that in concerned countries, besides being a widespread opinion that there is a relation between migration and organised crime, it is clear to the majority that this is related to the social vulnerability of migrants.
-Data give us the possibility to know general perception about migration and focus on relevant differences among countries, age and social groups and to understand the level of acceptance or rejection of a multicultural society.”
+According to researchers who analyzed the data: “The research abounds in interesting data showing that in the concerning countries, besides a widespread opinion that there is a relation between migration and organised crime, it is clear to the majority that this is related to the social vulnerability of migrants.
+The data gives us the possibility to get the general perception about migration and focus on relevant differences among countries, age and social groups and to understand the level of acceptance or rejection in a multicultural society.”